 The Spirit of the Lord is upon me, because he has anointed me to proclaim good news to the poor.
 He has sent me to proclaim liberty to the captives and recovering of sight to the blind, to set at liberty those who are oppressed, to proclaim the year of the Lord’s favor.
 (Luke 4:18-19)

 Jesus was always willing to speak up and speak out about the many spiritual and social matters that concerned him as part of his mission on Earth—and he sometimes used very strong actions and harsh words to do it (Matthew 21:12-13 and Matthew 23).
-This blog can do no less in dealing with the evils and excesses of Christian fundamentalism and conservative evangelicalism—and all of the hurt they are delivering to our fellow Americans and the Christian faith.
+This blog can do no less than speak out with a bold voice against the evils and excesses of Christian fundamentalism and conservative evangelicalism—and all of the hurt they are delivering to our fellow Americans and the Christian faith.

-Recent statistical data gathered and published by traditional, hard core Christian fundamentalists indicate that a full 88 percent of the children raised in Christian fundamentalist churches (and probably many conservative evangelical churches that share similar ideologies) leave the faith traditions of their youth when they become young adults and never go back to those churches or churches like them ever again for the rest of their lives.
-Young men and women know when they have not been truly loved in church—and they want out because of it.
+Recent statistical data gathered and published by traditional, hard core Christian fundamentalists indicate that a full 88 percent of the children raised in Christian fundamentalist churches (and probably many conservative evangelical churches that share similar beliefs) leave the faith traditions of their youth when they become young adults and never go back to those churches or churches like them ever again for the rest of their lives.
+Young men and women know when they have not been truly loved in church and have not been told the truth in church—and they want out because of it.

 Finally, each of the major world religions has a fundamentalist element or faction operating within its ranks.
-It is usually a minority element within each of these world religions, but they get public attention far in excess of their small numbers of followers because religious fundamentalists tend to be loud and/or violent to get this attention.
+It is usually a minority element within each of these world religions, but it gets public attention far in excess of its small numbers of followers because religious fundamentalists tend to be loud and/or violent to get this attention.
 Radical Islamic fundamentalism and terrorism are just one example of this.
 Scholars of religion who study the various religious fundamentalisms around the world have noticed many similarities between them.
-Now listen closely:
+Now listen closely to my words written below for emphasis:

 These scholars have found a single, giant, and compelling thread of truth that runs through the center of every major form of religious fundamentalism on planet Earth.
-It applies equally to Christian fundamentalism, Islamic fundamentalism, and all the other forms of religious fundamentalism.
-This shared thread is a deep-seated and all pervasive FEAR OF ANNIHILATION that dwells in the hearts of those people who have become fundamentalists.
-They feel that their traditional belief systems, subculture, and even their own lives are in grave danger of being erased forever from the surface of the Earth.
+It applies equally to Christian fundamentalism, Islamic fundamentalism, Hindu fundamentalism, Buddhist fundamentalism, and all the other forms of religious fundamentalism.
+This shared thread is a deep-seated and all-pervasive FEAR OF ANNIHILATION that dwells in the hearts of those people who have become fundamentalists.
+They feel that their traditional religious belief systems, subculture, and even their own lives are in grave danger of being erased forever from the surface of the Earth.

 If you would like to be a regular follower of this blog, then click on the “Follow Button” in the black strip at the top of this blog page.
-If you are wondering why there is no button for commenting, just click on the Blog Policy button.
+If you are wondering why there is no button for commenting on our blog articles, just click on the Blog Policy button.